Visayans: Literature

 Some of the earliest known works were documented by a Spanish Jesuit named Ignacio Francisco Alzina during the Spanish colonial Philippines.
-Among these literary pieces from ancient Eastern Visayas were candu, haya, ambahan, canogon, bical, balac, siday and awit which are predominantly in Waray.
+Among these literary pieces from ancient Eastern Visayas were kandu, haya, ambahan, kanogon, bikal, balak, siday and awit which are predominantly in Waray.
 There were also narratives called susmaton and posong.
 It was also described that theater played a central role in performing poetry, rituals and dances.
 The Western Visayans also shared nearly the same literary forms with the rest of the islands.
 Among their pre-Hispanic works were called the bangianay, hurobaton, paktakun, sugidanun and amba.
 These were all found to be in Old Kinaray-a.
 Some of the widely known and the only existing literature describing ancient Visayan society are as the Hinilawod and the Maragtas which was in a combination of Kinaray-a and Hiligaynon.
 The Aginid: Bayok sa Atong Tawarik is an epic retelling a portion of ancient Cebu history where the Chola dynasty minor prince Sri Lumay of Sumatra founded and ruled the Rajahnate of Cebu.
 It also has accounts of Rajah Humabon and Lapu-Lapu.